-Intel's 12th-Gen Alder Lake chip will bring the company's hybrid architecture, which combines a mix of larger high-performance cores paired with smaller high-efficiency cores, to desktop x86 PCs for the first time.
-That represents a massive strategic shift as Intel looks to regain the uncontested performance lead against AMD's Ryzen 5000 series processors.
-AMD's Zen 3 architecture has taken the lead in our Best CPUs and CPU Benchmarks hierarchy, partly on the strength of their higher core counts.
-That's not to mention Apple's M1 processors that feature a similar hybrid design and come with explosive performance improvements of their own.
+Alder Lake represents a massive strategic shift as Intel regains the uncontested performance lead against AMD's Ryzen 5000 series processors.
+AMD's Zen 3 architecture had taken the lead in our Best CPUs for gaming and CPU Benchmarks hierarchy, partly on the strength of Ryzen's higher core counts.
+That's not to mention the pressure from Apple's M1 processors that feature a similar hybrid design to Alder Lake and come with explosive single-threaded performance improvements of their own.

 Intel's 12th-Gen Alder Lake At a Glance